-Review The Haunted 2nd studio album "Made Me Do It" Heavy Swedish Groovy Thrash Metal
+Review of the 2nd Studio Album "Made Me Do It" by Swedish Thrash and Death Metal Band the Haunted

 Some Information About The Haunted